16″ Chill Cast Rolls Make the Difference!

 Cuts Per Inch

-The number of grooves cut in each mill roll determine the size of the particle that will be allowed to pass between the rolls.
+The number of grooves cut in each mill roll determines the size of the particle that will be allowed to pass between the rolls.
 The higher the number of grooves per inch, the smaller the depth of each groove and the finer that each processed particle will be.
 Lower quantity cuts per inch will increase capacity per hour and vice versa.
 Roto-Mill rolls are available in 4 to 10 cuts per inch.

 Intake auger choices include a standard hydraulically driven hopper/pit auger, or for semi trailer unloading there is a truck hopper that power rotates under the trailer with a pair of 12VDC drive motors.